estsyawo/RpacSPD/README.md

 # rpac_spd

-R routines for spatial panel data methods in my papers.
+This package contains routines for estimating and carrying out inference on both linear and nonlinear spatial panel data models developed in my papers.